Theory of change essentials online

 What technology will I need?

 You will need access to a computer or tablet with a microphone and speakers or a headset, and an internet connection.
-The course will be held on Webex – no additional software is required.
+The course will be held on Zoom – no additional software is required.

 What will I receive?